• Skip to primary navigation

 Notes

-2) I sometimes prepare this chicken curry quickly from the leftover chicken roast of the previous day.
-Heat 2 tablespoon oil in a pan.
-Add the chilly powder, coriander powder, garam masala, fennel powder as needed.
-Roast the masalas and then add the leftover chicken roast.
-Once it starts boiling, add coconut milk and allow it to boil.
-Masala powders and Coconut milk quantity are based on the leftover chicken quantity and the gravy consistency you need.
+You can prepare this curry quickly using leftover chicken roast.
+Heat 2 tablespoons of oil in a pan.
+Add red chili powder, coriander powder, garam masala, and fennel powder as needed.
+Roast the spices, then add 1 cup of shredded leftover chicken.
+Once it heats through, pour in coconut milk and simmer.
+Adjust the spices and milk based on the amount of chicken and how thick you want the gravy.

 Nutrition